sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Ranged weapons, such as casters and firearms, require ammunition to fire.

 Physical ammunition can be fired only by the type of weapon for which it was designed.
-When you purchase ammunition (or discover an ammo cache during an adventure), be sure to note the ammunitionís type.
+When you purchase ammunition (or discover an ammo cache during an adventure), be sure to note the ammunition√≠s type.

 ***Energy Batteries.*** Unlike weapons which launch physical projectiles like bolts or bullets, weapons which do energy damage drain charges from batteries or power cells.
-These charges come from the voidrunnnerís Supply cacheñone battery or power cell is equal to 1 Supply and is enough power for 40 shots of a light weapon, 20 shots of a medium weapon, or 10 shots of a heavy weapon.
+These charges come from the voidrunnner√≠s Supply cache√±one battery or power cell is equal to 1 Supply and is enough power for 40 shots of a light weapon, 20 shots of a medium weapon, or 10 shots of a heavy weapon.

 **Table: Ammunition**